RoRoStudio/MindKnot/LOOP_REDESIGN_IMPLEMENTATION_PLAN.md

 8. **Documentation**: Maintain implementation documentation
 9. **Performance Monitoring**: Track performance improvements

-This plan provides a comprehensive roadmap for restructuring the entire codebase with feature-based clean architecture, implementing robust background execution for loops, ensuring complete theme consistency, and maximizing code reuse through shared components.
-The new architecture will serve as a foundation for future development and make the codebase much easier to understand and maintain across all entry types.
+This simplified plan provides a comprehensive roadmap for restructuring the entire codebase with easy-to-understand architecture, implementing robust background execution for loops, ensuring complete theme consistency, and maximizing code reuse through shared components.
+The new architecture will be much easier to navigate and understand while maintaining all the power and flexibility needed for future development.

 **Key Success Factors:**
+- **Simple Structure**: Easy to find what you need
 - **NO hardcoded colors** - everything uses theme system
 - **Maximum shared component usage** - reduce duplicate code
-- **Clean architecture** - proper separation of concerns
 - **Background execution** - robust loop execution capabilities
-- **Consistent patterns** - all entry types follow same structure
+- **Consistent patterns** - all entry types follow same simple structure
 </rewritten_file>